oracle/docker-images/OracleJava/README.md

 All scripts and files hosted in this project and GitHub [`docker/OracleJava`](./) repository, required to build the container images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

 ## Customer Support
-Oracle offers support for JDK 8 (Server JRE), JDK 11, JDK 15, and JDK 16 when running on certified operating systems in a container.
+Oracle offers support for JDK 16, JDK 11, and JDK 8 (Server JRE) when running on certified operating systems in a container.
 For additional details on the JDK Certified System Configurations, please refer to the [Oracle Java SE Certified System Configuration Pages](https://www.oracle.com/technetwork/java/javaseproducts/documentation/index.html#sysconfig).